jajaio/mult/README.md

+# Quick Notice.
+Mult is still in development.
+We advise that you download at another time for a stable release.

 # Mult.
 Mult is an Instant Message program written in python and bash.
 It takes a bit of setup, but works fine.